philhawksworth/hawksworx.com/src/site/blog/keeping-a-jamstack-site-feeling-fresh-with-recent-tweets.md

 To bring recent tweets into the site, I add a [gulp task which requests my recent tweets](https://github.com/philhawksworth/hawksworx.com/blob/f5ece4ed3d06a3caae75978155e7f091c965cfaa/gulpfile.js#L168-L206) from Twitter's API, and stashes them in a YAML Data file.
 [Jekyll makes YAML Data files available](https://jekyllrb.com/docs/datafiles/) to its templates so I can use the content however I need.

 So far, so simple.
-Now to trigger a build and deplyment whenever I tweet.
+Now to trigger a build and deployment whenever I tweet.

 Netlify can run your build for you in their environment in exactly the same way that as it runs in your local development environment.
 The output then gets deployed to their distributed CDN.